GOP's Jim Jordan fails again to win vote to become House speaker and colleagues seek other options

 He said that Jordan was not a "shrinking violet” but someone who could lead the House.

-Democratic Rep. Pete Aguilar noted that Jeffries continues to win more votes and is the best choice to move the country forward.
+Democratic Rep. Pete Aguilar of California nominated Jeffries noting the Democratic leader continues to win more votes and is the best choice to move the country forward.

 “The country cannot afford more delays and more chaos,” Aguilar said.